2026 Chain Link Fence Costs: Seattle & Portland Guide

 Long gravel pathway bordered by chain-link fencing separating backyards in a residential neighborhood.

-Let’s break down what contributes to the overall cost of a chain link fence installation:
+Here is what usually contributes to the overall cost of a chain link fence installation:

-• Labor: site prep, setting posts in concrete, stretching the mesh
+• Labor: layout, digging, setting posts in concrete, stretching the mesh, installing gates, and final cleanup

 Basic 4’ Galvanized Chain Link